-For over 20 years, I have been a student of yoga and meditation, and I teach yoga on the site.
+For over 20 years, I have been a student of yoga and meditation, and I teach yoga on the side.
 It is my habit to study the texts and practices of as many of the world’s wisdom traditions as I can.
 I often use mindfulness practices, like guided imagery, in my therapeutic work.
 The research showing the psychological and neurobiological benefits of mindfulness techniques, including prayer, is extensive and still growing.
 To keep up on this research, I follow the work of, among others, Dr. Daniel Siegel and Dr. Kristin Neff, and Dr. Bessel Van Der Kolk.
 I continue to study the work of Dr. Brene’ Brown and am a certified Daring Way™ facilitator.

 Clients and friends often ask me, “How can you do it?
 Doesn’t being a therapist bring you down?”
 And my answer to that is, unequivocally, that I love my work.
 I feel privileged to be working with the people who are changing their lives in order to live more authentically and experience more joy in their relationships.
 I think that benefits everyone.

 - Certified EMDR therapist for trauma